MintyDAO/MintyDAO-contracts/README.md

 5) Add VotersRewardsLock for lock users rewards and destribute rewards to users gauges by VotersRewardsFormula

-5.1) VotersRewardsFormula works like this

-Example
-(
-  Voters in total need to vote with 10x more ve than the weekly emissions to get full 100%
+5.1) VotersRewardsFormula - users need more ve voter.votes than weekly rewards for get full 100% rewards

-  Example:
-  if 100 tokens are emitted, 1000 ve is need to emit full 100% to voter pools.

-  If only 200 ve then only 20% can be send for users voted pools )

 6) Minter desrtribution now